backend-development/backend-development-textbook/source/rails_authentication.md

 ...
 <span>Logged in as mariam <a href="/logout">logout</a>
 ```

-When programming the backend In Ruby on Rails you
+This makes it all the more important that the cookie not be stolen!
+Remember to always use https if your app authenticates users at
+any point.

+The Rails framework automatically sets and reads this cookie,
-find a Hash `session` that is accessible from
+and offers a Hash `session` that is accessible from
 both controllers and views.
+By default the keys and values you store
+in the session hash are serialized, encrypted with a secret key and
+sent as the value of the session cookie.

 See [Rails Guide: Controller](http://guides.rubyonrails.org/action_controller_overview.html#session)
 for more details.